-Want to make the most of those summer photos?
+Want to make the most of your photos from trips, family get-togethers and other memorable moments?
 Today's digital photo frames can link to online services like Google Photos, Facebook, Instagram, Flickr and Dropbox and send and receive images via email and mobile apps.

 These frames come in a range of sizes and resolutions with varying capabilities, with prices depending on size and image quality.
 We evaluated 10 models, comparing image quality, ease of use, storage, social media integration and more.